 Yes, I believe in a spirit world because it is clearly taught in Scripture (e.g. Eph.
 6:11-12 and Col. 2:10, 18-20 and Luke 4:1-13 and Matt.
 4:1-11).
 But I don’t believe in the elaborate mythology that some teachers are creating from a few undetailed verses in Genesis 6:1-4.

-Based on all of the above evidence, the most likely explanation is that in the biblical worldview the sons of God in Gen. 6:1-4 are heroic men, not lusting, fallen angels who sneaked around and had sex with women and created a satanic hybrid of human-like creatures.
+Based on all of the above evidence, the most likely explanation is that in the biblical worldview the sons of God in Gen. 6:1-4 are heroic men, not lusting, fallen angels who sneaked around and had sex with women and by human-ish DNA “somehow” created a satanic hybrid of human-like creatures.
 They were not necessary for evil to prevail, which provoked God to send the Flood.
-Just consider how little time it took for the Nazis and communists to turn the world evil and committed deadly atrocities against millions of people.
+Just consider how little time it took for the Nazis and communists to turn the world evil and to commit deadly atrocities against millions of people.

 In Genesis, the “sons of God” have a special relationship with God, though this relationship is not clarified beyond just their title.
 They might have been mighty warriors of sorts, to maintain peace on earth (cf. Gen. 6:4), though they could not hold back all the ungodliness, so the flood was sent in judgment.
 Evil and violence eventually prevailed.
-On the other hand, maybe it can be surmised that this marital intermixing was a strong factor in God’s judgment through the flood.
 Human degradation.

 In no instance throughout the Bible does the title “sons of God” refer to fallen angels (unless one assumes that Gen. 6:2 does, but the rest of Scripture says no).